abs-tudelft/wiki-search-alveo/alveo/README.md

  - A C++ compiler with C++11 support must be in `$PATH`.
 If you're using something other than `g++`, change the `CXX` variable in the makefile.
  - Apache Arrow must be installed and linkable by the above compiler.
+ - A Wikipedia dataset produced with the `data` folder (or post-processed with the `optimize` folder) in order to run the host program.

 Usage
 -----